- Residency - University of Chicago Medical Center (2004-2009), General Surgery

 She served as the section editor of the radiation safety module for the Vascular Education and Self-Assessment Program 4, as well as coauthored the Society of Vascular Surgery’s (SVS) radiation safety guidelines.
 She has also been selected by the Joint Commission to develop national radiation safety guidelines.

-Dr. Kirkwood was included in D Magazine's Best Doctors list for 2018.
+Dr. Kirkwood was included in D Magazine's Best Doctors list for 2016, 2017, 2018, and 2019.
 In 2015, she received the S. Timothy String Award from the Southern Association of Vascular Surgery (SAVS) for best manuscript.
 In 2016 she received the SVS Women’s Leadership Award.
 Dr. Kirkwood has served on the SVS post-graduate and leadership committees, and was finance chair for the SAVS.

 Meet Dr. Kirkwood

 Vascular Surgeon Specializing in Aortic Aneurysms

 “Whether I repair an aneurysm, treat venous disease, prevent a stroke, or save a limb, I find caring for patients with vascular disorders extremely rewarding,” says Melissa L. Kirkwood, M.D., UT Southwestern Medical Center's Chief of Vascular Surgery.

 Dr. Kirkwood practices all aspects of vascular surgery, performing both traditional, open surgeries and less invasive endovascular procedures to manage conditions that originate in the blood vessels.
 These include aneurysms, deep vein thrombosis (DVT), and peripheral artery disease (PAD).

 “Because these patients often have very complex medical problems, they frequently require a higher level of care that I enjoy providing,” she says.